markuschue/Minecraft-Skin-Generator/README.md

 ```

 This script will generate the skins according to the input text, postprocess them and open the viewer app in case `no_viewer` is not set.
+Keep in mind that, in order to generate the skins, at least the DALLE model must be downloaded from [Google Drive](https://drive.google.com/file/d/19DTefjguy_OVN98J-e6okLWxCdc5C9Ic/view?usp=sharing) (or you can use your own DALLE model).